 More information can be found by clicking HERE.

 Swansea City AFC is committed to playing a full and active role within the local community.
-The club works closely with its designated charity – Swansea City Community Trust (Registered charity number 1126933) – who run a number of health, education, sports and youth engagement projects to improve the lifestyles of children, young adults and families across Wales.
+The club works closely with its designated charity – Swansea Foundation (Registered charity number 1126933) – who run a number of health, education, sports and youth engagement projects to improve the lifestyles of children, young adults and families across Wales.

 The club also regularly supports a large number of good causes within the area via monthly signed merchandise donations and matchday collections, as well as personal appearances from players to charitable events and local community occasions.